Planning Commission Staff

 Whitley was hired in September, 2012.
 She graduated from Morehead State University in December 2010 with a Bachelor of Arts degree in Geography.
 She worked in the GIS Department at the Bluegrass Area Development District for 2+ years, where she spent much of her time helping cities update their city boundaries to be in agreement with Secretary of State records.
 Whitley also assisted counties in creating new precinct boundary maps during congressional redistricting.
 In addition to office work, she was able to spend considerable field time becoming proficient with Trimble GPS equipment.

 Jay was hired in March, 2017.
 He graduated from Eastern Kentucky University with a Bachelor of Arts degree in Geography.
-He has worked on projects ranging from outdoor recreation cartography to community development.
-He has partnered with local communities to assess flooding issues by analyzing and redeveloping storm water management systems.
-Jay's field related interests include sustainable development and living, as well as creating maps and guides for unmarked hiking trails.
+He has worked on projects ranging from outdoor recreation cartography to infrastructure and community development.
+Jay's field related interests include sustainable development and living, as well as creating maps and guides for previously unmapped hiking trails.